The Last of Us season 2: Filming

 Filming took place in Kamloops (top) in February 2024, Britannia Beach (center) in June and July, and Downtown Vancouver (bottom) in July and August.

-Filming lasted over 150 days in 60–70 locations (typically 8–10 per episode), primarily in British Columbia.
+Filming lasted over 150 days in 60–70 locations (typically 8–10 locations per episode), primarily in British Columbia.
 At its peak, the production involved around 1,200–1,800 people across multiple units on eight or nine soundstages and three backlots.
 Vancouver replicates Seattle, assisted by sets created by the art teams; it was lit with cool, green tones to reflect its humidity, though the series maintained its warm tones overall, such as Jackson's "brown, Western texture".
-The season was primarily filmed with Arri Alexa 35 cameras with modified Cooke Optics S4x lenses, exchanging the iris with Luxo's 35 mm lens, adding more glow and allowing better visibility in darker scenes.
+The season was primarily filmed with Arri Alexa 35 cameras with modified Cooke Optics S4x lenses; exchanging the iris with Luxo's 35 mm lens added more glow and allowing better visibility in darker scenes.

 Ksenia Sereda returned as the lead director of photography, setting the tone in the premiere with Mazin and working with Hoar, Williams, and Druckmann, while Catherine Goldschmidt worked with Mylod, Herron, and Lopez-Corrado.
 Both had freedom as the episodes were largely standalone; they alternated, with one filming while the other prepared.
 Sereda was inspired by the game and its cinematography, focusing on handheld shots to remain close to the characters and maintain flexibility for action scenes.
 She established the tones with senior colorist Steven Nakamura, and developed the lenses with Arri, each engraved with a pink Firefly logo.